Bah, Humduck! A Looney Tunes Christmas: Plot

-Bugs Bunny pops out of his hole to clear snow when he's almost hit by Daffy Duck playing as Ebenezer Scrooge in a gas-guzzling SUV.
-Daffy owns the Lucky Duck Superstore, a megastore like Costco, and treats employees poorly, ignoring Bugs' scolding for Playboy Penguin.
-Daffy tries to steal charity money collected by the characters like Egghead Jr., Henery Hawk, and Barnyard Dawg.
-He struggles with his hover scooter and gets beaten up by employees and customers after insulting them.
-Daffy openly hates the holidays, and Bugs warns him about consequences, referencing A Christmas Carol, and calls him "Bah, Humduck!"
-Daffy adopts this catchphrase.
+Bugs Bunny pops out of his hole to clear snow when he nearly gets hit by a gas-guzzling SUV driven by Daffy Duck playing as Ebenezer Scrooge, owner of the Lucky Duck Superstore (a megastore like Costco).
+Bugs follows Daffy, scolding him for refusing to help Playboy Penguin, but is ignored.
+Throughout the day, Daffy treats his employees poorly, tries to steal charity money (collected by the characters like Egghead Jr., Henery Hawk, and Barnyard Dawg), struggles with his hover scooter and gets beaten up by employees and customers after insulting them.
+Daffy openly admits he hates the holidays, and Bugs warns him about consequences, referencing A Christmas Carol, and says "Bah, Humduck!"
+Daffy adopts this as his catchphrase.

 After working his employees to the bone on Christmas Eve, Daffy expects them all back at 5:00 AM on Christmas Day so he can capitalize on last-minute shoppers.
 Assistant Manager Porky Pig (in a Bob Cratchit-like role) pleads with Daffy to let him go home for Christmas and spend time with his daughter Priscilla (in a Tiny Tim-like role), but Daffy refuses.

 Later, Daffy's deceased business idol Sylvester the Investor appears, chains as punishment for greed after a disgruntled employee ran him over nine times with a forklift.
-Sylvester warns Daffy that if he doesn't change his ways, he will share his fate, but also says three ghosts will visit him.
+Sylvester warns Daffy that if he doesn't change his ways, he will share his fate and adds that three ghosts will visit him.
 Daffy, thinking this is a trick by Bugs, dismisses Sylvester's warning.
 Afterward, Daffy declines Elmer Fudd's vacation request, Marvin the Martian's trip home, and Porky Pig's wish to visit his daughter Priscilla and her doll, which Daffy tripled the price for.
 That night, everyone goes home, and Daffy ends up trapped in the store with Bugs by a snowdrift.